syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 #### Range selection
-You can selects the single date range programmatically by using the [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) property of `HijriDatePickerController`.
+You can select the single date range programmatically by using the [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) property of `HijriDatePickerController`.
 It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.range`.

-Use [HijriDateRange]() to define the date range for hijri date picker.
+Use the [HijriDateRange]() to define the date range for the Hijri date picker.

 {% tabs %}
 {% highlight Dart %}